rcgroot/jenkins-publish-over-dropbox-plugin/README.md

 # Publish over Dropbox plugin for Jenkins

-Based on publish-to-ftp and extending publish-to and basic-credentials this Jenkins plugin publishes artifacts in a post-build to dropbox folders without running a syncing client on your build server.
+Based on publish-to-ftp and extending publish-to and basic-credentials this Jenkins plugin publishes artifacts in a post-build to dropbox folders without the need to run a sync client on your build server.

 # Installation